farooqkz/OxygenCapsule/README.md

  - Return it to Oxygen compressor for later usage.

 ## Licence
-Code: AGPL3 or later(which means this program is free software and you can modify/use/distribute while you keep it under the same licence)
+Code: ISC

-Textures: currently WTFPL
+Textures: currently CC0